apresland/kitti-rosbag-creator/README.md

-# Kitti rosbag creator for ROS2

-Create rosbags of the kitti dataset to replay in ROS2
+# Create rosbags of kitti data to replay in ROS2